14 Spots to Slurp Oysters in Richmond

 East Coast Provisions

 Can you talk about oysters without talking about the East Coast?
 No. Enter: East Coast Provisions.
-This Carytown spot offers its Featured Oysters on the half shell and Grilled Oysters (baked with herb butter and parmesan), along with sushi, hand-cut steak, and then some.
+This Carytown spot offers its Ruby Salt Oysters on the 1/2 Shell and Grilled Oysters (baked with herb butter and parmesan), along with sushi, hand-cut steak, and then some.

 Location: 3411 W Cary St (Carytown)